 We have an outstanding track record in Indigenous education.
-In 2012, more than 740 Aboriginal and Torres Strait Islander students were enrolled at the University across all faculties and at all study levels.
+In 2013, 859 Aboriginal and Torres Strait Islander students were enrolled at the University across all faculties and at all study levels.
 Our enrolment of Indigenous students is almost double the sector average and, in recent years, enrolments have grown by more than 20 per cent.

 Leader in Indigenous employment

 We are a sector leader in Indigenous employment and have the highest number of Indigenous staff of any university in Australia.

 Our NeW Directions Strategic Plan 2013-2015 prioritises the embedding of Indigenous knowledges across the University to nurture, among staff and students, an awareness of issues and a strong commitment to social justice.

 The University of Newcastle was commended in the 2012 Review of Higher Education Access and Outcomes for Aboriginal and Torres Strait Islander People, Final Report for a 'whole-of-university' approach to Indigenous education and research.

 The report highlighted key strategies, including: